cirosantilli/python-cheat/matplotlib/README.md

+TODO install currently broken!

-scientific plotting library
+Scientific plotting library.

-#install
+#Install

-altough it is available in pypi, there are tons of dependancies which pip may not install, and it even fails silently!
+Although it is available in PyPi, there are tons of dependencies which pip may not install, and it even fails silently!

-therefore **don't use the pip install:
+Therefore **don't** use the pip install:

    #sudo pip install matplotlib

 but use the distro's package manager.
-On ubuntu:
+On Ubuntu:

 	sudo aptitude install python-matplotlib

-#developping
+#Developing

-clone besides of being able to hack matplotlib, you also get of tons of example files with this!
+Clone besides of being able to hack Matplotlib, you also get of tons of example files with this!

-if you are on Ubuntu get the built dependencies:
+If you are on Ubuntu get the built dependencies:

     sudo aptitude build-dep python-matplotlib

-then build c extensions and install with:
+Then build C extensions and install with:

     sudo python setup.py install

-##test hacks
+##Test hacks

-you cannot put the python files in your python path simply without installing, because the compiled dependencies won't go to the correct place without an install (crashes on `_path` not found).
+You cannot put the Python files in your python path simply without installing, because the compiled dependencies won't go to the correct place without an install (crashes on `_path` not found).

 So, after you made changes do again:

     sudo python setup.py install

-after you build the files c files, which is what takes the longest, you don't have to build them again, so after you hack just:
+After you build the files C files, which is what takes the longest, you don't have to build them again, so after you hack just:

-the problem with this is that you cannot keep the distro default installed also.
+The problem with this is that you cannot keep the distro default installed also.

-TODO how not to install after every change
+TODO how not to install after every change.

-#architecture
+#Architecture

-##state machine
+##State machine

-not object based, but state machine based.
+Not object based, but state machine based.

-This means that you often have a current something, and you modify the curent something.
+This means that you often have a current something, and you modify the current something.

-this methods like gca() which get you the current something.
+This methods like `gca()` which get you the current something.

-rationale: easier to type on interactive sessions
+Rationale: easier to type on interactive sessions

-##objects
+##Objects

 - figure:              everything
 - axes:                each subplot, including several axis